 Keeping track of your progress is the best way to ensure continuous improvement.

 It is imperative that you be able to view the results of your marketing efforts, and with Mayple you can view all the results in a nice-looking dashboard that we have created for you.

 Since your marketing efforts are an ongoing process, your results should reflect what has been achieved so far as a new set point to learn from and move forward.
-Be sure to establish a structured communication process for your marketing consultant to update you on progress, and for you to send feedback, ask questions and move on.
-This can be done in a manner of ways:
+Be sure to establish a structured communication process for your marketing consultant to update you on progress, and for you to send feedback and ask questions

 - Periodic phone calls and/ or meetings.